Abishek-Kumar-GHub/YellowAI-Chatbot/README.md

 ### Slow Responses

-- Switch to Gemini 2.0 Flash model
+- Change to faster models’ API
 - Ensure streaming is working (you should see text appear word-by-word)
 - Check internet connection